cryostatio/cryostatio.github.io/guides/_subsections/download-an-automated-rule.md

 ## [Download an Automated Rule](#download-an-automated-rule)

-Automated Rules can easily be downloaded for viewing and editting.
+Automated Rules can easily be downloaded for viewing and editing.

 <ol>
   <li>
       {% include howto_step.html
-        summary="Open action menu for a selected rule" image-name="download-an-automated-rule-1.png"
+        summary="Open action menu for a selected rule" image-name="2.2.0/download-an-automated-rule-1.png"
         caption="Click the action overflow three-dot menu on the right side of selected rule entry in the table."
       %}
   </li>